 - Extra time

 - A reader

 - A scribe

+- A prompter

 - Alternative fonts and layouts

 - Use of laptops

+- Scheduled breaks

+- Coloured paper

 2. My child's progress

 2.1 How will the school monitor my child's progress and how will I be involved in this?